venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 ### 2.1.
 Persona-First Operation
 The primary interface for quality and control is the **Persona System**.
 All complex tasks should be initiated through a specialized persona.
 This ensures that AI behavior is constrained, predictable, and follows a proven operational protocol.

 ### 2.2.
-Decoupled Execution
+Decoupled Thinking and Doing
 A strict separation is maintained between **AI-driven analysis (thinking)** and **deterministic execution (doing)**.
-The AI's primary output for any task that modifies the system is a reviewable "Output Package."
-A separate, non-AI `executor` script then applies these changes.
-This provides a critical safety layer and enhances auditability.
+This principle is enforced through two primary operational modes:

+-   **Live Execution Mode:** This is the default interactive workflow.
+The `kernel` orchestrates the entire process: planning, adversarial validation, and step-by-step execution of deterministic tools.
+It includes a critical safety gate where the user **MUST** provide explicit confirmation before any risky action (e.g., writing a file) is performed.

+-   **Output-First Mode:** This workflow is designed for generating reviewable change packages, ideal for asynchronous or automated environments.
+The AI's final output is a standardized "Output Package" containing a manifest of deterministic actions (`manifest.json`) and all necessary files.
+A separate, non-AI `executor` script (`ai-execute`) is then used to safely and predictably apply these changes to the system.

+Both modes rely on the same underlying planning and validation chain to ensure consistency.

 #### 2.2.1.
 Adversarial Validation
 To enhance the safety of the "thinking" phase, the system employs an Adversarial Validation Chain.
 After an initial execution plan is generated, it is passed to a specialized, skeptical "critic" persona.
 This critic's sole purpose is to identify potential flaws, unstated assumptions, and risks in the plan.
 This principle acts as an automated "red team" review for the AI's own logic.